Team-Open-Circuit/Isolation-Monitoring-Wrist-Band/README.md

 * The data is also published to the Ubidots Cloud via MQTT protocol.
 * The Cloud updates the Dashboard which is accessed by the Health facilities and also visible to the patient.
 * Frequent Health status is updated to the Healthcare database and the patient.
 * The emergency is triggered with either large fluctuation in health parameters or manually by the patient (by pressing emergency button) to alert the Healthcare facility and the patient.
-This ensures that the patient is attended to by the Health Authorities when in emergency.
+This ensures that the patient is attended to by the Medical Aid when in emergency.